operations-project/operations/docs/SITE-MANAGER.md

 ## Site Actions

-### Get Login Link
+### Sign In

 Site Manager can connect to client sites and request one-time login links.

 To set up remote login, there are a few steps:

-1. On the client site, get an API key for the user you wish to login with
+1. On the client site, visit "My Account" > "Key Authentication" for the user you wish to allow signing in as.
+2. Generate and copy an API key.
+3. On site manager, edit the Site entity and add the API key.
+4. Click the "^" menu on the site and click "Sign in" to view the "request a login link" form.